mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

     My only complaint is that it is WAY TOO SMALL and always very busy.
 They should really look at expanding the restaurant.

-Okay, so that seems like a prety good review.
+Okay, so that seems like a pretty good review.
 They liked the food and the quantity, but didn't like the size and business of the restaurant.
 Definitely positive, but probably a 4 star instead of a 5 star since they had some complaints.
 Let's check.

 ```python